MicrosoftDocs/azure-docs/articles/security/azure-security-getting-started.md

 Microsoft employs the principles of Separation of Duties and [Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) throughout Azure operations.
 Access to data by Azure support personnel requires your explicit permission and is granted on a “just-in-time” basis that is logged and audited, then revoked after completion of the engagement.

-Azure also provides multiple capabilities for protecting data in transit and at rest, including encryption for data, files, applications, services, communications, and drives.
-You have the option to encrypt information before placing it in Azure, as well as storing keys in your on-premises datacenters.
+Azure also provides multiple capabilities for protecting data in transit and at rest.
+This includes encryption for data, files, applications, services, communications, and drives.
+You can encrypt information before placing it in Azure, and also store keys in your on-premises datacenters.

 ![Microsoft Antimalware in Azure](./media/azure-security-getting-started/sec-azgsfig1.PNG)

 ### Azure encryption technologies

 You can gather details on administrative access to your subscription environment by using [Azure AD Reporting](../active-directory/active-directory-reporting-audit-events.md).
-You have the option to configure [BitLocker Drive Encryption](https://technet.microsoft.com/library/cc732774.aspx) on VHDs containing sensitive information in Azure.
+You can configure [BitLocker Drive Encryption](https://technet.microsoft.com/library/cc732774.aspx) on VHDs containing sensitive information in Azure.

 Other capabilities in Azure that will assist you to keep your data secure include: